About ECOS

 OUR MISSION

 Our mission is to achieve regional sustainability, livable communities, environmental justice, and a healthy environment and economy for existing and future residents.
-ECOS strives to bring positive change to the Sacramento region by proactively working with the individual and organizational members of ECOS, neighborhood groups, and local and regional governments.
+ECOS strives to bring positive change to the Sacramento region by proactively working with the individual and organizational members of ECOS, neighborhood groups, businesses, local and regional agencies and governments.

 In Español: Nuestra misión es de contribuir a la conservación y manejo sostenible de los recursos naturales y del medio ambiente desde la justicia y solidaridad, participando en la ejecución y administración de proyectos estratégicos de desarrollo ambiental en el ámbito local, junto a nuestros miembros, otras organizaciones, y el gobierno local.
 ECOS trabaja para crear cambios positivos en la región y a su vez ayuda a nuestras comunidades a prosperar.